mattloose/NA12878/Genome.md

 # rel6 (genomic DNA)

 Since the initial release of Guppy basecalling improvements have continued as well as optimisations in file formats (the introduction of mutifast5 files ).
 To this end, we have updated the data set to incorporate the latest basecalling improvements as well as file formats.

 Earlier releases should now be considered deprecated and not representative of the current state-of-the-art for nanopore sequencing.

-We consider rel6 to be a significant update and so are releasing these data as we did the original rel3&4 data flowcell by flowcell.
+We consider rel6 to be a significant update and so are also releasing these data as we did the original rel3&4 data flowcell by flowcell.

 The total dataset is now: